nfdi4plants/ARC-specification/references/specifications/validation-packages.md

 | `prefix` | yes | Non-empty, exact command-line token emitted for the input.
 It MUST be unique within the package. |
 | `position` | no | Integer used to order package-specific arguments; omission means `0`. |

-`prefix` MUST NOT be `--`, `-i`, `-o`, `--source-branch`, or `--source-commit-hash`, which are reserved by the standard execution contract.
+`prefix` MUST NOT be `--`, `-i`, `--arc-directory`, `-o`, `--out-directory`, `--source-branch`, or `--source-commit-hash`, which are reserved by the standard argument parser.
 A runner orders configured inputs by ascending `position` and then by input ID using ordinal comparison.
 A boolean `true` emits the prefix only; `false` and null emit nothing.
 Every other value emits the prefix and value as separate process arguments.

 #### Frontmatter embedding